Moving To The Lion City: Your Family Guide To Relocating To Singapore

 • Personalized Employment Pass (PEP): Offers greater flexibility than the EP but has stricter eligibility criteria.

-• EntrePass: This is for entrepreneurs looking to start and registration business in Singapore.
+• EntrePass: This is for foreign entrepreneurs looking to start and operate a registered business in Singapore.

 2. Finding a Home: Housing in Singapore

 Singapore offers a variety of housing options, from high-rise apartments to landed properties.
+If you are asking yourself, “How can I move to Singapore with my family?”, one of the most important steps is securing the right home that suits your lifestyle and budget.
 Consider these factors when choosing a place to live:

 • Budget: Housing costs in Singapore can be significant.
 Determine your budget early on.